pitsios-s/MongoDB-Assignment/README.md

 # MongoDB-Assignment
-The second assignment of the course "Big Data Systems", concerning MongoDB.
+The second assignment of the graduate course "Big Data Systems", concerning MongoDB.